LucaCappelletti94/setup_python_package/README.rst

 A python package that helps you create a python package.

+The script will guide you step by step in creating the python package and integrating it with sonarcloud, travis and coveralls.

 How do I install this package?
 ----------------------------------------------
 As usual, just download it using pip: